jhnbyrn/951-KLR-PAGES/isv_routine.md

 ## 09C8: All paths (except ISV defeat mode):
 This is where we load the open-loop PWM values from the map, add the closed loop correction (if any) and make a few other small adjustments.

-This is where we get to after the idle part of ISV control (both paths), but also we jump here for both part throttle and coasting fuel-cut.
+We get here after the idle part of ISV control (both paths), but also we jump here for both part throttle and coasting fuel-cut.
 So almost all paths converge to this part - only the idle+WOT mode for setting the idle screw bypasses this.

 __09C8__:
-We look up base ISV pwm map (map 60, which is RPM x NTCII) and store the value into b.
+We look up base ISV pwm map (map 60, which is RPM x Temperature) and store the value into b.

 ```
 if 23h.5 (fuel cutoff mode):